SharkSnack/shiren-6/content/dungeons/sacred-ocean-tunnel.md

 The main idea is to find high stat sacred items and synthesize them to merge runes.<br/>Silverpurge Scroll and Synthesis Pot are common, so it's fine to insert ingredients into unidentified pots.<br/>On the other hand, crowd-control items that help in Monster Houses or such are extremely rare.<br/>Bracelets and staves don't appear on the ground, so you need higher stats to trade hits with monsters.<br/>Prioritize runes that let you attack in additional directions, along with payback style runes.

 Lastly, remember that you <span class="redText">cannot</span> take home any inventory items even if you clear the dungeon.<br/>There's zero reason to save synthesis ingredients or rare equipment in this dungeon.

+#### Update 1.1.0

+This update added NPCs to the dungeon, including companion characters like Asuka.<br/>Teaming up with these companion characters significantly reduces the difficulty.

 ### Important Items